wintwah243/Mapito/README.md

 An in-browser code compiler for hands-on practice.

-Adaptive quizzes that respond to progress.

 AI-powered features like note summarization and realistic mock interviews.

 Extra tools like typing tests and documentation resources.

-Unlike other platforms that focus only on video lessons or static content, Mapito provides a dynamic and supportive environment that grows with the learner, prioritizes ethical AI use, and protects user privacy.

 ---